-8.3.16 The Environmental Statement ~~identifies~~identified a number of potentially sensitive receptors ~~such as schools~~ that could be adversely affected by noise and where LNMS noise insulation measures may provide benefit. ~~Guided by the Environmental Statement modelling work, The DCO s.106 agreement provides funding for Cemaes Primary School and Eglwys Sant Padrig Church.~~ Horizon will approach other such receptors on a ~~case-by-case~~ basis ~~to discuss this further.~~
+8.3.16 The Environmental Statement identified a number of potentially sensitive receptors that could be adversely affected by noise and where LNMS noise insulation measures may provide benefit.
+The DCO s.106 agreement provides funding for Cemaes Primary School and Eglwys Sant Padrig Church.
+Horizon will approach other such receptors on a case-by-case basis..

-8.3.17 Night workers, those needing a particularly quiet home environment to work in, or those that have a medical condition which will be seriously aggravated by construction noise, will also be considered on a ~~case-by-case~~ basis.
+8.3.17 Night workers, those needing a particularly quiet home environment to work in, or those that have a medical condition which will be seriously aggravated by construction noise, will also be considered on a case-by-case basis.